Data Submission Overview

 For strategies on data upload, further documentation for the GDC Data Submission process is detailed on the Data Submission Processes and Tools section of the GDC Website.

-Verify Accuracy and Completeness of Project Data - Submitter Activity
+Verify Accuracy and Completeness of Project Data (Project QC) - Submitter Activity

-The submitter is responsible for reviewing the data uploaded to the project workspace, see Data Submission Walkthrough, and ensuring that it is ready for processing by the GDC Harmonization Process.
+The submitter is responsible for reviewing the data uploaded to the project workspace and ensuring there are no critical QC errors, see Data Submission Walkthrough, and ensuring that it is ready for processing by the GDC Harmonization Process.
 A user should be able to go through the Pre-Harmonization Checklist, and verify that their submission meets these criteria.

 Request Data Harmonization - Submitter Activity